VictoriaMetrics/VictoriaMetrics/docs/vmgateway.md

 ### Limitations

 * Access Control:
-  * `jwt` token must be validated by external system, currently `vmauth` can't validate the signature.
+  * `jwt` token must be validated by external system, currently `vmgateway` can't validate the signature.
 * RateLimiting:
   * limits applied based on queries to `datasource.url`
+  * only cluster version can be rate-limited.